"I was delighted in the supreme sense of freedom that comes from the

 o 90+ day Adventure Cycling Guides/Leaders actually

-carry 10-15 pounds of tools (most listed in the
+carry 10-15 pounds of tools (most are listed in the

-[ ] Cell / SAT Phone, 2 Way Radio, charging system, batteries, electrical
+[ ] Cell / SAT Phone, 2 Way Radio, charging system, cables,

 proper map code/network/agreement(s).
 Issue